rggoria/swift-techmobilesoftware/README.rst

 Introduction
 ###################

-This project is a Simple Pokemon Trivia Guide Mobile-based System that provides an information about selected pokemons, trainers, and items in game on Pokemon Sword and Shield series.
-It is also our final project requirement on the course subject Mobile Application 2.
+This project is a mobile-based system called Simple Pokemon Trivia Guide, designed to provide information about selected Pokemon, trainers, and items featured in the Pokemon Sword and Shield series.
+It was created as the final project requirement for the Mobile Application 2 course."

 *******************
 Technologies Used